-Use of devices such as Nordic Semiconductor’s nRF24AP2 and TI’s CC257x, and the related modules in a design does not require a license.
+Use of the embedded ANT protocol on devices such as Nordic Semiconductor’s nRF24AP2 and TI’s CC257x, and the related modules in a design does not require a license.

 If you are building a non-ANT+ product (i.e. an ANT product that does not implement an ANT+ Device Profile) you may not use the ANT+ network key or the ANT+ frequency (2457MHz).
 You may use any other frequency and either the public network key or a private network key.

 If you are building a product that is intended to interoperate with other ANT+ devices or applications, you’ll find our ANT+ Device Profiles, and an array of design tools, on the downloads page.
 Items marked with the ANT+ logo are only accessible to ANT+ Adopters.
 You can access them by signing up (for free!) to become an ANT+ Adopter, here: ANT+ Adopter sign-up.
 This will also give you access to a lot of good ANT+ forum advice, and the ANT+ network key.